Blog Menu

 • Champion your dreams

-• Offer comfort during struggle
+• Offer comfort during difficult moments

-• Celebrate your efforts and successes
+• Celebrate your efforts and growth

 • Remind you that you are already enough

-Re-wiring the Inner Dialogue
+Rewiring the Inner Dialogue

-But when we begin to speak to ourselves with empathy and kindness, something changes.
-A different kind of inner voice begins to emerge — one that supports rather than shames.
-One that nurtures rather than critiques.
+A new inner voice begins to emerge — one that supports rather than shames, encourages rather than criticizes, and nurtures rather than judges.

 This is the voice of your true nature.